Rug Pulls: Your Complete Guide

-There’s actually a couple of different types of crypto rug pull - dumping, liquidity pulls and limiting sell orders.
+There are actually a couple of different types of crypto rug pulls - dumping, liquidity pulls, and limiting sell orders.

 Liquidity pulls are the most common kind of rug pull and they rely on dexes to work.
 A fraudulent developer will list a new token on a dex, paired with a well-known crypto like ETH.
 They'll hype the new token and attract more investment into the liquidity pool and the new token will rise in value.
 Once the token reaches a new high, the developer will withdraw all the ETH from the liquidity pool - leaving the other investors high and dry.